-Even worse, the IN systems were in the same data center as the \TANZK PPFE node, and their local database was corrupted by a hard down when the failure occurred.
+Even worse, the IN systems were in the same datacenter as the \TANZK PPFE node, and their local database was corrupted by a "hard down" (meaning it was inoperable) when the failure occurred.
 Their communication links with the backup PPFE server in Mbezi were also damaged.